LEARNAcademy/syllabus/tools_and_resources/branching-and-merging.md

 ## Creating a new branch

-Let's look at the process of creating a new version of the project (a branch) to play around with and make changes in locally on our computer — while the original version of the project, the main branch, remains safely on GitHub.
+Let's look at the process of creating a new version of the project (a branch).
+Then we are free to make changes locally on our computer — while the original version of the project, the main branch, remains safely on GitHub.
 We give the new branch a descriptive name to remind us what we intend to do while working in it.
 You should use the following naming convention for your branch while you are in the classroom: `topic-partner1-partner2`

 - To create this new branch, type `git checkout -b topic-partner1-partner2`.
 You'll see a line in your terminal that says `Switched to a new branch`.
 <img src="assets/git-1.png" width="650px">